The strike process

 Week 13 of the strike process.

-The calculation above is comparable to the performance score calculation.
+The calculation above is similar to the performance score calculation.
 Here, we look at the last 6 weeks that have been definitively calculated.
 Below you can see the differences between the strike system and the performance score.

-Difference between the strike system and the performance score
+Difference between strike system and performance score

 Infographic with information about the difference between the strike system and the performance score.